sebsel/queue-for-kirby/README.md

 On a Job object, you can find the following methods:

+### $job->id()

+Returns the ID of the job, which is a unique identifier for the job.
+This is also the filename, minus '.yml'.

 ### $job->name()

 Returns the name of the job, which is the name of the action that is performed when working on the job.